Are you looking to buy final expense leads?

 Here’s something interesting I’ve discovered about the “best” final expense lead programs…

 After working with close to 1,000 final expense agents in my national insurance agency, it’s ultimately up to YOU to determine which final expense lead is best.

 Because what final expense lead program works well for one producer… might NOT work well for you.

-If there’s one factor that matters most, consistency in lead flow is absolutely paramount.
+If there’s one factor that matters most, consistency in insurance leads is absolutely paramount.

 If you get your final expense prospects in a haphazard manner… even if those leads are GREAT quality… you’re lead “system” is junk.

-If you can’t generate final expense leads week after week on a regular basis, what value does your system REALLY have?
+If you can’t generate final expense leads on a recurring basis, what value does your system REALLY have?

 That’s why consistency in lead flow is JUST as important in quality of leads.

 In fact, I’d rather have an AVERAGE quality final expense lead that’s consistent…

 Here’s something that may surprise you…